New – Self-Care and Information

 - Hemp Oil Profile

 - Nutrition Questionnaire – English

 - Nutrition and Activity Journal

-I am qualified to provide holistic recommendations founded in Oriental medicine such as Acupuncture, Herbs, Nutrition, Supplements, Corrective Exercise, Bodywork and Lifestyle Advice.
+I am qualified to provide holistic recommendations founded in East Asian medicine such as Acupuncture, Herbs, Nutrition, Supplements, Corrective Exercise, Bodywork and Lifestyle Advice.
 Healing has many components and relevant advice will be provided to enhance results.

 WHAT CAN I EXPECT FROM AN ACUPUNCTURE TREATMENT?

 Needles are sterile, single-use, generally do not cause bleeding or pain; however, slight bruising may be experienced on occasion.
 The needles may vary in size, depending upon your condition and the course of treatment prescribed.
 In addition to needling your treatment may include a variety of non-needling techniques such as moxibustion, cupping, heat, acupressure, Herbal formulas, etc.